×

 3

 Let us understand the concept of Stack.
-As we have learned about stack above, it stores the data in a particular fashion where the element can only be inserted or deleted at one end only.
+As we have learned above, a stack stores data where elements can only be inserted or removed at one end (the top).